m98proxy/GoogleHacks/README.md

 * local caching of textures and preloading
 * preference of local cache to under utilise google api throughput
 * minimised api requests
-* processing of textures into 3D voxels and delta compression
+* processing of textures into 3D voxels and image delta compression